Making History: The Calm & the Storm

 Reviews

-- Many players experience technical issues, such as invalid license key errors, which can render the game unplayable after a short time.
+- Many players experience technical issues, such as the game asking for a valid product key or failing to launch.

 “The mechanics are very simple, but the events that happen are always different.”